MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-1.md

   - Profiling
   - MSVC
   - Flag
-series: Investigating C++ compilation times
+series: Investigating C++ compile times
 ---

 People build the projects they work on several times a day.
 More often than not, we perform the minimal build cycle: modify some code in a single file, save it and build.
 Other, sometimes painful, times we have to go through the full build cycle: rebuilding the whole project.